 Memory is such a wonderful thing.
 Don’t we all love going down memory lane because it makes us happy?
 I would say that it is definitely more pleasant than indulging in a bout of nostalgia.
 Memories are vibrant, while nostalgia often gives rise to a plethora of emotions ranging from wistfulness to sadness to dissatisfaction – all negative ones.
 Of course, while walking down memory lane sometimes unpleasant memories do push their way into our consciousness.

 Memories are indelibly imprinted in our subconscious minds and could surface unexpectedly and unbidden, at odd times.
 They are of different kinds and sometimes are much more than just personal ones.
-In fact, they are the basis our history, culture, arts, festivals, celebrations, commemorations, discoveries and inventions – the very basis of society and human civilisation.
+In fact, they are the basis of our history, heritage, arts, festivals, celebrations, commemorations, discoveries and inventions – the very civilisation.

 Relationships are based on memories too, which is why there is no love without memories.
 Even gadgets and gizmos have memories, for heaven’s sake!
 And cyberspace is the repository of anything that goes online.
 What can function without memory?
 Precious nothing, if you ask me.
 But the most important characteristic of memories is that they need to be shared if one wants to enhance the joy or reduce the pain associated with them.